Perspective | John Chaney, eternally fiery and relentlessly competitive, was the definition of toughness

 “He would talk for an hour about boxing out,” O’Hanlon said.
-“Then they’d start again and the kids wouldn’t miss a beat.
+“Then they’d start again, and the kids wouldn’t miss a beat.
 You’d think they’d be tired or bored, but they weren’t.
 They just went at it again.”

 The memory says everything about Chaney: He demanded attention, and he exuded toughness.
 Of course he would talk, for an hour, about boxing out.